Pinpoint tests of suspension

 No

 INSTALL a new rear hub.
-See Section 204-02 for more information.
+Refer to Section 204-02 for additional information.

 G11: FRONT HUB RUNOUT AND STUD CIRCLE